 In 1888, Frederick C. Talbot of the San Francisco lumber firm of Pope & Talbot purchased 133- acres from Ellis A. Haines in Elmhurst near San Leandro and adjacent to the Souhter Farm ( now the Dunsmuir Home) for $15,000.

-Depending on who wrote it or what you read the total acreage seems to change.
-Above you will see in one clipping has the total acreage as 133- acres and in the other it as 153 -acres.
+Depending on who wrote it or what you read, the total acreage seems to change.
+Above you will see in one clipping has the entire area as “133- acres “and, in the other, it as “153 -acres.”
 It has been as high as 453 acres.
 I have always understood it to be the same land that both the Oakland Zoo and Knowland Park, but who really knows?

-The estate was 140-acres (different acreage) of rich land used for farming and orchards.
-60 acres were planted with almonds, cherries, oranges, walnuts, lemons, prunes, apricots, peaches and olives.
+The estate was 140-acres (different acreage) of fertile land used for farming and orchards.
+60 acres were planted with almonds, cherries, oranges, walnuts, lemons, prunes, apricots, peaches, and olives.
 80 acres of choice farming land.

 The garden was laid out with rare trees and a variety of plants and lighted pathways.
 There was a large pond with a bridge the crossed it.
 The pond was large enough for a small rowboat.